jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/git/git.md

-Using GIT with GitHub
+Using Git with GitHub
 ======================

 Today we will be working with one of the most popular version control systems called [Git][id_git].
 Like [R][id_r], [Git][id_git] is free and open source, decreasing the boundaries for global collaborations.
 We'll be operating [Git][id_git] from Terminal and using [GitHub][id_github] as our remote online repository.

-### GIT works in four main layers:
+### Git works in four main layers:
 <img src="figure/unnamed-chunk-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="504px" height="504px" />